 "The Boy Who Cried Rat" ends with Ren throwing in the towel on his scam, only to find out Stimpy ate the five dollars Mr and Mrs. Pipe paid them—they promptly force them to do the dishes and a substantial amount of other housework to work off the debt.

 "Black Hole" ends with Ren and Stimpy imploding in on themselves.

 "Space Madness" ends this way with it showing Ren is still suffering from Space Madness (but hiding it and reinforcing his own delusions).
 And then the History Eraser Button segment comes, and Stimpy gives in to his urges and erases himself and his friends from existence.

-"Sven Hoek" ends with Ren, Stimpy and Sven getting their house blown up, and all three sent to Hell.
+"Sven Hoek" ends with Ren unintentionally blowing up his house, and he, Stimpy and Sven are sent to Hell.

 As per the old lady's will, Ren and Stimpy are killed and stuffed at the end of "It's a Dog's Life", so that they may join her in the eternal salvation of the hereafter.

 And of course, there's "Marooned", where Ren and Stimpy, having been swallowed by a giant space monster, are awaiting certain doom by other creatures the monster just swallowed.
 Even the prime directive says the two don't have a chance of survival.